 President – Kaitie Reed

 Take-a-Break is a student-run alternative break program that sends groups of students, faculty, and staff to communities throughout Oregon and the United States to learn and serve.
 Student facilitators and coordinators play active roles in the development and support of TaB trips.

 Tiger club invites Willamette volunteers to provide after-school mentoring and tutoring to students at near-by Bush Elementary.
 Opportunities are available for Willamette students to serve as tutors as well as coordinators for the program.

 Student leaders plan activities and events for the entire campus community.
-Through this experience students g ain valuable leadership skills, make new friends and have lots of fun.
-All students are eligible to join.
+Through this experience students gain valuable leadership skills, make new friends, and have lots of fun.

 Samantha Martinez & Audrey Mechling